 Where a child continues to make less than expected progress, despite interventions, they receive highly personalised interventions to accelerate their progress and enable them to achieve their potential.
 When appropriate, specialist outside agencies support this.
 The SENDCO and class teachers work with specialists to select effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
-If support is not impacting on the child's progress and this is still of significant concern, the school, after consultation with parents and other professionals, will submit a Consideration of Statutory Assessment (COSA) to the Local Authority.
-Parents can also request a COSA if they desire.
+If support is not impacting on the child's progress and this is still of significant concern, the school, after consultation with parents and other professionals, will request an Education, Health and Care Needs Assessment from the Local Authority.
+Parents can also request an EHC Needs Assessment.